conventional-emoji-commits/conventional-emoji-commits.site/README.md

 </p>

-## Welcome to the Elk Docs
+## Welcome to Conventional emoji Commits

-The documentation site publishes to https://docs.elk.zone.
+The documentation site publishes to https://conventional-emoji-commits.site.
-We use [Docus](https://docus.dev) as the site generator and deploy through Netlify.
+We use [Docux](https://docux.dev) as the site generator and deploy through Netlify.

 ## Quickstart